Skip to content

 Independent self study

-Independent learning is supported by a range of excellent learning facilities, including The Hive and library resources, the virtual learning environment, and extensive electronic learning resources.
+Independent learning is supported by a range of excellent learning facilities, including The Hive and library resources, the virtual learning environment, and extensive access to electronic learning resources, including legal databases such as Westlaw and Lexis.

 Duration